AliAkarma

 I build agentic AI systems that know their own limits.
 My work focuses on the gap between autonomous capability and institutional accountability — designing architectures where AI agents can be stopped, audited, and corrected when they behave unexpectedly.
-I'm a 3rd-year IT student at the Islamic University of Madinah and have published 15 peer-reviewed papers on AI governance, adversarial robustness, and constrained multi-agent systems.
+I'm a 4th-year IT student at the Islamic University of Madinah and have published 16 peer-reviewed papers and manuscripts on AI governance, adversarial robustness, and constrained multi-agent systems.

 I study how to make autonomous AI systems fail safely: designing governance architectures that prevent unintended actions before they propagate through real-world infrastructure.